Sivolc2/ai-friendly-repo-template/README.md

 A framework for collaborative content creation and management with an AI-driven, functional-core architecture.

+## 🤖 How to Use This Repository with AI

+This repository is designed for effective human-AI collaboration.
+Follow this process:

+### Contributing with AI Assistance
+1. **Add documentation first**: Create or update guides in `docs/guides/` to document new features or processes
+2. **Prompt the AI model with**:
+   - `docs/feature_flow.md` - Shows the process for contributing (update as workflows evolve)
+   - Registry context files in `registry/` (backend_context.md, frontend_context.md)
+3. **Use README files** in each folder as guidance for your contributions
+4. **Develop iteratively**: Test features after implementing and check for output

+### Best Practices
+- **Encode business logic in pipelines**: Expand pipeline documentation to capture domain knowledge
+- **Update documentation as you code**: Have your AI assistant update docs as pipelines are implemented
+- **Follow testing patterns**: Use the established testing harness for both frontend and backend

 ## 📋 Overview

 This repository is structured as a monorepo with a clean separation between pure functions (functional core) and side effects (adapters/IO).
 This architecture makes it particularly friendly for AI-assisted development and reasoning.